ziatdinovmax/GPim/README.md

 ## TODO

-1. Add test modules
+1. Add more test modules

 2. Add more utility functions for 4D datasets

 3. Add option to run GP on multiple GPUs

 4. Add GP for image registration

-5. Add docs